replit/replit-py/docs/web_tutorial.rst

 almost the same as 1 and 1 but it allows users to use multiple requests in a single second as long as they don't go over 60 requests.
 Once they hit 60 requests, a user will not be able to issue any further requests for the rest of the 60 second period.
+During this period, the API returns a message explaining that they are ratelimited in JSON format.
+This is the same format that normal API responses use, so the client can handle it and show the error message to the user.

 Note, since we are re-using the same decorator across multiple routes, the ratelimit is shared between those routes, meaning a request to :code:`/api/like` and then a request to :code:`/api/tweet` counts as 2 requests instead of one for each endpoint.